codacy/chart/docs/infrastructure/eks-quickstart.md

 -   **backend** - (optional) the S3 bucket for storing the terraform state and the DynamoDB table for state locking.
 -   **main** - the EKS cluster, including all the network and nodes setup needed to go from zero to a fully functional EKS cluster.
 -   **setup** - additional setup you must perform before installing Codacy on your vanilla EKS cluster.
+Installs things like:
+    -   Aws auth (for you to be able to access your cluster using your AWS IAM account)
+    -   Docker credentials (to access codacy docker images)
+    -   Kubernetes dashboard
+    -   Nginx ingress
+    -   Cert-manager

 Clone the project and go to that directory: